End of the World (1931 film): Release

 The film was released in France in January 1931 under the title La Fin du monde at a rough length of 105 minutes and was never shown in the United States in this form.
-Although American director Cecil B. DeMille showed interest in purchasing the rights to the film, it was released in 1934 by American film distributor Harold Auten who trimmed the running time to 54 minutes in the fashion of various exploitation films of the time.
-Auten's version was re-titled Paris After Dark and included a new opening by Dr. Clyde Fisher discussing the scientific nature of the film.
-Auten's version of the film removed most of the film's dialogue filling it with title cards and made the leading character Jean Novalic into a minor character who only has a few scenes in the background.
+Although the American director Cecil B. DeMille showed interest in purchasing the rights to the film, it was released in 1934 by American film distributor Harold Auten who trimmed the running time to 54 minutes in the fashion of various exploitation films of the time.

+Auten's version was retitled Paris After Dark and included a new opening by Dr. Clyde Fisher discussing the scientific nature of the film.
+The film removed most of the film's dialogue filling it with title cards and made the leading character Jean Novalic into a minor character, with only a few scenes in the background.

 Reception

 The film received a disastrous reception from audiences and critics alike.
-Contemporary critic Philippe Soupault described it as "portentously naive" and "blatantly unrealistic".
-Director Abel Gance himself referred to the film as "an abortive work" ruined by the producer taking the film away from him so he could edit it himself.
+The contemporary critic Philippe Soupault described it as "portentously naive" and "blatantly unrealistic".
+Gance himself referred to the film as "an abortive work" ruined by the producer taking the film away from him so he could edit it himself.

-The lack of success of End of the World forced Gance to turn to more conventional projects in order to continue work as a filmmaker.
+The lack of success of End of the World forced Gance to turn to more conventional subject matter in order to continue working as a filmmaker.